RawabyRahal/Blockify/README.md

 - **[Tailwind CSS](https://tailwindcss.com/):** A utility-first CSS framework for rapidly building custom user interfaces.
 - **[Vite](https://vitejs.dev/):** A frontend build tool for fast development.

+### Explore Blockify and experience the future of decentralized finance!